NicolasRam/LibraryManagementSystem/README.md

 \____|__  (____  /__|_ \\___  >__|  |__|____/\___  >
         \/     \/     \/    \/                   \/

-Requirements for the makefile:
+Requirements for makefile docker procedure:

-- Docker-compose version >= 1.21 should be installed
-- xterm should be installed (apt xterm)
-- netstat shoud be installed (packages net-tools)
+- Need make, git, curl, xterm, net-tools (netstat), composer
+- php 7.2.x (with php-curl php-cli php-ext php-xml)
-- docker should be running as service
+- docker ce 18 should be running as service
-- For accessing to fixtures "make" should be installed
+- docker-compose version >= 1.21 should be installed
-- port 3306 should be free
+- port 3306 should be free on your host

+* env & composer update before first use.
+* First launch will take some times for containers to come up, please be patient

 Type "make help" for instructions

 #
-##
+######
 #
 ```